 Creation and Criticism (CC), which is a quarterly international peer-reviewed refereed English e-journal, aims at providing an opportunity to the researchers and scholars for sharing their creative and critical

-New Zenith Magazine Website From the Editor We are an exciting page turning print and electronic magazine.
-Our goal is to present an excellent magazine while providing a open and friendly experience for our writers.…
+www.newzenithmagazine.com From the Editor We are an exciting page turning print and electronic magazine.
+Our goal is to present an excellent magazine while providing a open and friendly experience for our writers.
+We help our emerging writers to grow and improve.
+We love our writers and readers!
+New Zenith Magazine…

 The Slag Review is a small, confused group of creators invested in the process of expression through art, fully understanding that it may be a long and dangerous one.
 In this way,